caleblopez96/HttpClientExample/HttpClientExample/Overview.md

 	4. `InsertObjectsIntoDb` - Inserts objects into the db if they dont already exist

 	5. `UpdateObjectsInDb` - Updates Objects in the db that need updating

+	6. `DeleteObjectFromDb` - Updates Objects in the db that need updating

 	6. `ObjectsAreEqual` - Helper method to check if objects are equal